smellems/gcconnex/docs/CodeGCC/TeamOSS_One_pager.md

 ---

-## Description of why you think it is the greatest addition to GCconnex:
+## Why is this the greatest addition to GCconnex?
 Across government, GCPedia and GCconnex usage have increased and significantly.
 With this has come demand for increased functionality.
 With this in mind, our project has focused on providing a range of new features with high demand from GCconnex users.
-These are: embedded video, E-Docs, and departmental searching.

-These features enable users to create and edit a single e-Doc, without multiple versions, within GCconnex.
-It also has the added functionality of embedded video, where users can post external videos from popular sites like YouTube within GCconnex.
-In demand departmental search is also a key feature, enabling users to search on GCconnex based on what departmental information they provide in their profiles, while also allowing users to search the activities of other departments.
+These are: Embedded videos, Editing documents collaboratively in real-time (e-Docs), and Departmental Activity Tabs.

 These features are the greatest additions to GCconnex for a number of reasons.
 First, they are noted desirable featured identified in the 2015-2016 GC Work Plan.
 This means that increased demand from users and research have indicated that this is an upgrade that users want and will use.
 Secondly, these features offer noticeable and cost-effective upgrades to GCconnex, while providing more avenues forexternal collaboration.
 Lastly, this project has a combination of in demand features that many people already know how to use.